smallwat3r/shhh/README.md

 _Encryption method used: Fernet with password, random salt value and strong iteration count (100 000)._

-_Tip: For added security, avoid telling in Shhh what is the use of the secret you're sharing.
-Instead, explain this in your email, and copy the Shhh link to it with the passphrase._
+_Tip: for better security, avoid writing any info on how/where to use the secret you're sharing (like urls, websites or emails).
+Instead, explain this in your email or chat, with the link and passphrase generated from Shhh.
+So even if someone got access to your secret, there is no way for the attacker to know how and where to use it.___

 ## Is there an API?